cultureandempire/cultureandempire.github.io/README.md

 There are in fact ways to make that secure phone call.
 For example I spent much of 2013 building such security into ZeroMQ, so that it became much easier to build highly secure communications systems.
 However, as long as we connect over our domestic or office Internet connections, we're vulnerable to "metadata capture".
 Perhaps the Spider can't read what I'm typing, yet it sees who I'm sending it to, and it sees when that person replies.
 And the Spider of course collects metadata without even apologizing.
 As the NSA explains to an indifferent Congress and a lazy media, that is not even real data, and does not count as surveillance.

 The metadata on who we talk to, and when, and for how long, is of course enough to create a rich file.
 In the story of the Spider using its surveillance to blackmail politicians and competitors, metadata is more than powerful enough.
 General [David Petraeus](http://en.wikipedia.org/wiki/David_Petraeus) was a 4-star general with 37 years of experience, in charge of coalition forces in Iraq.
 In June 2011 he took over as director of the CIA, in a 94-to-0 unanimous vote.
 And a year and a half later, he quit, in a sex scandal uncovered by the FBI through an email trail.

 I'd say the FBI was just doing their job, except that investigations against powerful people for serious crimes seem never to happen.
 Infidelity... well, if that was reason for politicians to step down, there would be few leaders left.
 Whether Petraeus was pushed, jumped, or was just honestly embarrassed, the contents of those emails didn't matter as much as their very existence.

 ## Peeling the Onions

 The more paranoid and devious citizens of the digital world know, of course, that metadata is precious, and have worked for years to build anonymity networks, above all [one called Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network)).
 Tor was originally a US Navy and DARPA project.
 The funding for the Tor Project still comes in large part from the US State Department, which sees it as a vital tool for foreign policy.

 Tor uses layers of encryption to hide the origin of packets sent to the Internet.
 It gives journalists, activists, and whistleblowers a way to publish without being tracked and punished.
 Privacy isn't a luxury when simply writing about a sensitive topic like religion can result in [corporal punishment and imprisonment](http://www.hrw.org/news/2013/07/30/saudi-arabia-600-lashes-7-years-activist).

 Tor creates a network of "onion sites", also called the "Deep Web", accessible only via a Tor browser.
 The name "onion comes from the way the security works, layer by layer.
-The Deep Web sites are invisible to normal Web users, you cannot open them in a browser.
+The Deep websites are invisible to normal Web users, you cannot open them in a browser.
 The most famous such site was [the Silk Road](https://en.wikipedia.org/wiki/Silk_Road_(marketplace)) marketplace, mainly used for selling drugs by some accounts, guns and worse by other accounts.

-The Tor network also lets its users connect onwards to real web sites, through so-called "exit nodes".
+The Tor network also lets its users connect onwards to real websites, through so-called "exit nodes".
 An exit node acts as a bridge between the Tor network on one side, and the open Internet on the other side.
 These exit nodes range from small hobbyist servers handling a handful of connections at once, to massive servers handling thousands.

 Tor has a number of weaknesses.
-Technically, it can be secure, if you are an expert user, and you stick to Deep Web sites.
+Technically, it can be secure, if you are an expert user, and you stick to Deep websites.
 You must run Tor from a separate virtual machine, and wipe that after each use.
 For instance, having a Silk Road alias on your computer would be incriminating evidence.
-Most users will however simply run it from their normal machine, and will access normal web sites.
+Most users will however simply run it from their normal machine, and will access normal websites.
 This makes it possible to track them.

 The second technical weakness is the reliance on exit nodes for outgoing access.
 There are perhaps 1,000 exit nodes worldwide, a quite small number.
 Controlling a fraction of these would let the Spider get the real Internet addresses of tens of thousands of Tor users.
 The NSA can either hack into a Tor exit node and take it over, or they can (and one assumes, do) set-up their own Tor exit nodes.
 It costs relatively little.
 The bigger the budget, the more traffic one can tap.